Kings Mountain National Military Park

 While people around the country may have forgotten the Battle of Kings Mountain, locals and veterans alike worked to keep the memory alive, and the banner was soon taken up by the Daughters of the American Revolution.

 The earliest remembrance took place on July 4, 1815 and was initiated by Dr. William McLean of Lincoln County, North Carolina.
 After hearing that wolves had been digging up the remains of the dead who had been hastily burred after the battle, he and a group of locals returned to properly bury the dead.
 When finished, McLean erected a small stone monument to Maj.
 William Chronicle, Capt.
 John Mattocks, William Rabb, and John Boyd near where they died.
-Known today as the Chronicle Marker, it is one of the first such commemorative markers in the nation.
+Known today as the Chronicle Marker, it is one of the first such commemorative memorials in the nation.

 A gathering on October 4, 1855 brought 15,000 people to the mountain to remember the seventy-fifth anniversary of the battle.
-But it wasn’t until 25 years later on October 5, 1880 when the largest to date convergence happened.
-This three day event on the 100th Anniversary of the Battle saw the Kings Mountain Centennial Association not only purchase 39 acres of the battlefield but they also unveiled the Centennial Monument was unveiled at the spot where the first shots were fired and the site of the most intense fighting.
+But it wasn’t until 25 years later on October 5, 1880 when the largest to date convergence took place.
+This three day event on the 100th Anniversary of the Battle saw the Kings Mountain Centennial Association not only purchase 39 acres of the battlefield but they also unveiled the Centennial Monument at the spot where the first shots were fired and the site of the most intense fighting.

 Up to this point, all monuments and commemorations had been paid for with private funds including the purchase of the battlefield.
 In 1898, the Daughters of the American Revolution Kings Mountain Chapter would take over the battlefield property and the fight for national recognition.

 In 1909, the US Congress authorized $30,000 for the construction of the first “official” monument at Kings Mountain.
 Around 9000 people showed up for the unveiling of the US Monument at the highest point of the ridge.
-Located where the British were camped it sits not far from the point where Ferguson fell.
+Located where the British were camped it sits not far from the spot where Ferguson fell.
 Forming a line along the ridge with the Centennial Monument they mark the start and the end of the battle.

 Many in Washington felt that the 1909 Monument was all the recognition that Kings Mountain deserved.
 The DAR, however, kept pushing for the establishment of a national military park but with little success.
 Then on the sesquicentennial anniversary of the battle things started to change.
 On October 7, 1930, President Herbert Hoover spoke to a crowd of 75,000 gathered on the mountain including more than a hundred news agencies.

 His words that day: “This is a place of inspiring memories.
 Here less than a thousand men, inspired by the urge of freedom, defeated a superior force entrenched in this strategic position.
 This small band of Patriots turned back a dangerous invasion well designed to separate and dismember the united Colonies.
 It was a little army and a little battle, but it was of mighty portent.
-History has done scant justice to its significance, which rightly should place it beside Lexington, Bunker Hill, Trenton and Yorktown.”
+History has done scant justice to its significance, which rightly should place it beside Lexington, Bunker Hill, Trenton and Yorktown.

 With those words it was clear that things were now in motion.
 HR 6128 passed on March 3, 1931 formally established Kings Mountain National Military Park under the jurisdiction of the Department of War.